Department of Dermatology

 1990

 Dr. Blaylock transitioned to the Hunter Holmes McGuire Veterans Affairs Medical Center (VAMC) where he served as chief of the dermatology section for 15 years.
-During his tenure, he further developed the VAMC as s teaching institution for residents, who spend 50% of their clinical time at the VAMC during the first two years of their training.
+During his tenure, he further developed the VAMC as a teaching institution for residents, who spend 50% of their clinical time at the VAMC during the first two years of their training.
 He has continued as a professor emeritus in Dermatology at VCU.

 1993